+Name Meaning Age Time Length Weight Where found Comments Alamitornis Los Alamitos Formation bird Late Cretaceous (80-65.5 MYA) ?
+Pigeon?
+Argentina Only a few parts are known of this tiny bird.
+It seems to be a close relative of Patagopteryx .
+Ambiortus uncertain origin Early Cretaceous (136.4-125 MYA) ?
+Chicken Mongolia Its name refers to the fact that it has a mixture of advanced and primitive features.
+Archaeorhynchus ancient beak Early Cretaceous (125-120 MYA) ?
+Pigeon China Has a broad bill somewhat similar to a duck's.
+Eurolimnornis European Limnomis Early Cretaceous (142-128 MYA) ?
+Pigeon Romania Only a few parts are known.
+Thought by some to be an avian; possibly an early relative of lchthyornis or some other type of now-extinct bird.
+Gargantuavis Gargantua [mythological French giant] bird Late Cretaceous (70.6-65.5 MYA) ?
+Beaver France Possibly the largest bird of the Mesozoic.
+Holbotia from Kholbotu [Mongolia] Early Cretaceous (136.4-125 MYA) ?
+Chicken Mongolia Possibly the same as Ambiortus.
 Hollanda after the Holland family, who helped fund the research Late Cretaceous (85.8-70.6 MYA) ?
 Chicken Mongolia A fast-running ground bird, perhaps ecologically similar to the modern roadrunner.
 Hongshanornis Hongshan [ancient Chinese culture] bird Early Cretaceous (125-121.6 MYA) 5.5 in (14 cm) Pigeon China Known from a complete skeleton with feather impressions.
-Ha a predentary bone that evolved convergently with that of ornithischians.
+Had a small bony structure somewhat resemblig the predentary bone of ornithischians in front of the lower jaws.
 Horezmavis Khorezm [Uzbekistan] bird Late Cretaceous (93.5-89.3 MYA) ?
 Pigeon Uzbekistan Known only from a foot.
 Hulsanpes Khulsan [Mongolia] foot Late Cretaceous (70.6-68.5 MYA) ?
 Chicken Mongolia Known only from a foot.
-Originally considered a dromaeosauri (which it might actually be).
+Originally considered a dromaeosaurid (which it might actually be).
 Jianchangornis Jianchang [District] bird Early Cretaceous (125-120 MYA) ?
 Chicken China Still has belly ribs (a relatively primitive trait).
 Liaoningornis Liaoning [China] bird Early Cretaceous (125-120 MYA) ?
 Sparrow China One of the first fossil birds found in China.
-Almost certainly jus the baby of one of the other Chinese bird species.
+Almost certainly just the baby of one of the other Chinese bird species.
 Limenavis threshold bird Late Cretaceous (72.8-66.8 MYA) ?
 Pigeon Argentina Known only from a partial wing.
 Longicrusavis long shin bird Early Cretaceous (125-120 MYA) 4.7 in (12 cm) Pigeon China Known from a nearly complete skeleton.
-Very closely related the Hongshanornis.
+Very closely related to Hongshanomis .
 As the name implies, it had long legs.
 Palaeocursornis ancient running bird Early Cretaceous (142-128 MYA) ?
 Turkey Romania Known only from a poorly preserved thighbone.
 Thought by some to be an early representative of the group containing modern ostriches and tinamous, but more likely from some other group of extinct birds.
+Parahongshanornis near to Honshanornis Early Cretaceous (120-110 MYA) 27.6 (70 cm) wingspand Chicken China Relatd to Hongshanornis and Longicrusavis.
 Patagopteryx Patagonia [Argentina] wing Late Cretaceous (86-83 MYA) 1.6 ft (50 cm) Turkey Argentina Known from much of a skeleton (although not a complete skull).
 An early flightless bird.
 Piksi big bird Late Cretaceous (80-72.8 MYA) ?
 Chicken Montana From what is known, it seems to be a heavy-bodied ground bird, something like a modern chicken or turkey.
 Platanavis sycamore bird Late Cretaceous (93.5-89.3 MYA) ?
 Chicken Uzbekistan Known from a set of hip vertebrae.
 Vorona bird Late Cretaceous (70.6-65.5 MYA) ?
 Pigeon Madagascar Known only from its legs.
 Wyleyia for [British fossil collector J. F.] Wyley Early Cretaceous (130-125 MYA) ?
-Pigeon England May actually be a non-avian maniraptoran. dium-Sized Chinese Euornithines (Chaup of Cretaceous Chinese birds. pter 21) Name Meaning Age Time Length Weight Where found Comments Sonalingornis Songling [Mountains] bird Early Cretaceous (120-110 MYA) ?
-Sparrow China A close relative of Yanornis and Yixianornis.
+Pigeon England May actually be a non-avian maniraptoran.